 “It seems only right that The Nose should take its place in the fabric of the history of the city, and we’re so happy that people will still be able to view it and make their wishes.”

-The farewell ceremony for The Gold Nose caused quite a stir at North Point Shopping Centre on Saturday, with Father Christmas, the Easter Bunny, a fairy and even Honey G joining members of the public and VIPs to say goodbye.
+The farewell ceremony for The Gold Nose caused quite a stir at North Point Shopping Centre on Saturday, with a number of special guests joining members of the public and VIPs to say goodbye.
+Once again The Nose was paraded through the centre, in a procession made up of the nose flute orchestra that have been meeting throughout its residency, banner bearers and trumpet players.
+A short speech was given by the Nose Guardian before it was paraded out of the centre and onto a horse and carriage to make its way to Hull History Centre.

-Once at the History Centre, the Lord Mayor gave a speech about how delighted he was to be receiving The Nose to the City of Hull for safekeeping.
+Once at the History Centre, the Lord Mayor gave a speech about how delighted he was to be receiving The Gold Nose of Green Ginger on behalf of the City of Hull.
 Joined by specially invited guests, he talked about the success of the residency at North Point and the numerous stories of good luck encountered after visiting The Nose.

 He commented: